Close Menu

 Canada’s largest EV battery gigafactory is getting closer to reality in St. Thomas.

-On Thursday, the Volkswagen subsidiary Power Co Canada revealed that it had granted two significant construction contracts for the project, with initial work set to kick off at the site in the coming weeks.
+On Thursday, the Volkswagen subsidiary Power Co Canada announced it had awarded two significant construction contracts for the project ahead of initial construction, which is set to start at the site in the coming weeks.

-The contracts were awarded to Steelcon Group of Companies and Magil Construction Canada Inc., covering structural steel and foundation work for the plant’s first cell production building and essential tasks, according to Power Co.
+The contracts, given to Steelcon Group of Companies and Magil Construction Canada Inc., cover structural steel and foundation work for the plant’s first cell production building and other essential works, according to Power Co.

-Once fully operational, the facility is expected to cover up to 185,000 square metres, create around 3,000 jobs directly, and generate as many as 30,000 indirect jobs.
-Initial production is anticipated to start in 2027.
+Once fully operational, the facility is expected to cover up to 185,000 square metres, create around 3,000 jobs, and generate as many as 30,000 indirect jobs.
+Initial production is anticipated to begin in 2027.

-In a statement, Power Co SE’s CEO Frank Blome noted that awarding these two contracts has moved the multi-billion-dollar gigafactory into its next stage.
+In a statement, Power Co SE’s CEO, Frank Blome, mentioned that awarding these contracts moved the multi-billion-dollar gigafactory into its next stage.

 “The St. Thomas gigafactory is a cornerstone in our ambition to build a global cell company with strong roots in Europe and North America, safeguarding direct access to one of the key technologies of the 21st century,” he said.